Public key certificate: Chain of trust

-The digital certificate system is a chain of trust, meaning most certificates can be validated against parent certificates.
+A digital certificate system provides a chain of trust, meaning most certificates can be validated against parent certificates.
 The chain starts with a root certificate, which serves as a trust anchor (a.k.a. root of trust).
 This certificate is self-signed (see below) and has no parent.
 The issuing certificate authority uses other methods to safeguard and validate this certificate.

-An intermediate certificate has a similar purpose to the root certificate – its only use is to sign other certificates.
+An intermediate certificate has a purpose similar to that of the root certificate – its only use is to sign other certificates.
 However, an intermediate certificate is not self-signed.
 A root certificate or another intermediate certificate needs to sign it.

-An end-entity certificate or leaf certificate is any certificate that cannot sign other certificates.
+An end-entity certificate, or leaf certificate, is any certificate that cannot sign other certificates.
 For instance, TLS/SSL server and client certificates, email certificates, code signing certificates, and qualified certificates are all end-entity certificates.

 Types of certificate

 TLS/SSL server certificate

 The Transport Layer Security (TLS) protocol – as well as its outdated predecessor, the Secure Sockets Layer (SSL) protocol – ensures that the communication between a client computer and a server is secure.
 The protocol requires the server to present a digital certificate, proving that it is the intended destination.
 The connecting client conducts certification path validation, ensuring that: